hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 ## 11. A corporate IT department needs to repackage my app.

-MSIX files are fully supported by Windows network administration systems like Active Directory, but if an IT department doesn't want to use MSIX that's OK, Conveyor produces plain zips too.
+MSIX files are fully supported by Windows network administration systems like Active Directory, but if an IT department doesn't want to use MSIX that's OK.
+Conveyor produces plain zips too.
 In fact MSIX files are also just signed zip files with extra metadata.
 IT departments can extract the MSIX and read the `AppxManifest.xml` file to learn what integration points are needed (e.g. start menu items), then repackage as needed.

 ## 12. How do I find my app's install folder on Windows?